marialyk77/Airline_Flight_Delay/README.md

 SET FullDate = CAST(CONCAT(YEAR, '-', MONTH, '-', DAY_OF_WEEK) AS DATE);

 ```
-- 📝 Check if the *FullDate* column includes data for the entire year:
+- 📝 Checking **Distinct Dates**: Analyzed the distinct dates in the *FullDate* column to assess temporal coverage.

 ```ruby
 SELECT